Protective Action You Can Take Now

 Office of the Public Guardian and Adult Protective Services

 An adult guardianship may be desirable or necessary for a victim who has lost capacity.
 New Jersey provides for a “public guardianship,” that is, court appointment of a public official or agency to serve as guardian of an incompetent person, usually when no private person or agency is available or willing to assume this responsibility.
-You may find that a public guardianship is the only route available to provide ongoing assistance if or when you are unable to maintain continued involvement or there are insufficient assets to pay for a professional guardian.
+You may find that a public guardianship is the only route available to provide ongoing assistance if or when you, or for that matte anyone is unable to maintain continued involvement or there are insufficient assets to pay for a professional guardian.
 A guardian can be authorized to make legal, financial and health care decisions for the ward.
-Depending on the terms of the guardianship, the guardian may be given decision-making power over only those areas in which the incapacitated person is unable to make responsible decisions.
+Depending on the terms of the guardianship, the guardian may be given decision-making power over (only) those areas in which the incapacitated person is unable to make responsible decisions.
 This is called a limited guardianship.
 Especially important is the appointment of a guardian of the property which gives the guardian powers over the person’s finances including banking, social security, veteran’s benefits, paying bills, borrowing or loaning money and whatever to buy or sell real estate and stock accounts.

 You can also visit the following page found on this site.
 Click HERE read more about protective actions you can take now.